-Walking Home Tour: Donald MacDonald’s Cottage Infill Homes in San Francisco
+Walking Tour: Donald MacDonald’s Cottage Infill Homes in San Francisco

-This walking tour will visit these four sites to learn more about MacDonald’s strategies.
+This walking tour will visit four sites to learn more about MacDonald's strategies.
+Out of the four sites, we will be touring inside one cottage.

 - The tour will start promptly at 2:00 PM so come early to find parking!